ewe2/ewe2.ninja/source/content/_tolkien-crit.md

 English, of which Tolkien was master.
-Philology didn't shy from using myth as an aid, and it was this aspect particularly that brought it down in the eyes of the establishment; it was then broken down into the above-mentioned categories, and by the 1950's, when LotR was published, it was regarded as a dead and discredited discipline.
+Philology didn't shy from using myth as an aid, and it was this aspect particularly that brought it down in the eyes of the establishment; it was then broken down into the above-mentioned categories, and by the 1950s, when LOTR was published, it was regarded as a dead and discredited discipline.
 There are still many who regard themselves as philologists in response to increasingly obscure rationalisations of language, which they feel ignores its wider socio-historical context.
 All this may seem